Alexis12119/nvim-config/GUIDE.md

 To solve this:

-- Install the updated compiler here called [mingw-nuwen](https://nuwen.net/mingw.html).
+- Just make sure to use the updated compiler like this [one](https://nuwen.net/mingw.html).
 - Run `:TSUinstall all` to remove all the language parsers.
 - Install the parser again for the language you want to use.